yashwanthrajadurai/19CS302_Module_2/Ex no_9.md

 ## Program:
 ```
 /*
-Program to write a C program to find the sum of odd digits using do while loop.
+Program to find the sum of odd digits using do while loop.
 Developed by:
 RegisterNumber:
 */